Sideload Android Apps on Chromebook without Developer Mode

 Install or Sideload Android APKs on Chromebook Without Developer Mode

 So, as mentioned above, you have to switch your Chromebook to Dev Channel to sideload APKs.
 And the best part is, it won’t wipe your precious data.
-You just need to make sure to install latest update of Chrome OS.
-Let’s check the steps in details.
+You just need to make sure to install the latest update of Chrome OS.
+Let’s check the steps in detail.

 Step 1: Switch your Chromebook to Dev Channel

-In order to switch to Dev channel, go to Settings > About Chrome OS > Additional Settings.
+To switch to the Dev channel, go to Settings > About Chrome OS > Additional Settings.
 Here change the Chrome OS channel from Stable to Developer – unstable.

-After that go back to About Chrome OS page and check for updates to install the latest update automatically.
-Now, you will be on Dev channel with latest release.
+After that go back to the About Chrome OS page and check for updates to install the latest update automatically.
+Now, you will be on the Dev channel with the latest release.

 Step 2: Enable Linux on your Chromebook to Sideload Android Apps

-After switching to Dev channel, you also have to enable Linux on your Chromebook.
-For that, go to Settings and select Linux (Beta) from left pane and click Turn on.
+After switching to the Dev channel, you also have to enable Linux on your Chromebook.
+For that, go to Settings, select Linux (Beta) from the left pane, and click Turn on.

 SEE ALSO: How to Enable or Install Linux on your Chromebook?